airladon/FigureOne/docs/tutorials/08 - Texture/README.md

 As loading local images into a html can be prevented by web browser security settings, this example needs to be loaded from a web server.

-You can create a local web server and host the example by navigating to the examples folder then either use python or node to start a server:

-This can all be done after cloning this repository:
+You can create a local web server and host the by first cloning this repository:

 ```bash
 git clone https://github.com/airladon/FigureOne